-3.9.37. hot-mix asphalt (HMA) technologies
+3.9.26. hot-mix asphalt (HMA) technologies

-conventional methods of producing asphalt mixtures that involve heating and drying aggregates, followed by mixing of aggregates with asphalt binder and other materials a dry white powder consisting essentially of calcium hydroxide $(Ca(OH)2)$ that is added to improve the moisture susceptibility of asphalt mixtures and is processed by adding water to crushed lime (water accounts for approximately 1% of raw hydrate)
+conventional methods of producing asphalt mixtures that involve heating and drying aggregates, followed by mixing of aggregates with asphalt binder and other materials a dry white powder consisting essentially of calcium hydroxide $(Ca(OH)2)$ that is produced by adding water to crushed lime and is added to asphalt mixtures to improve moisture susceptibility; see "lime"

-3.9.38. hydrated lime
+3.9.27. hydrated lime

-3.9.39. industry average EPD
+3.9.28. industry average EPD